intuinno/conceptvector/README.md

         - change the directory to `conceptvector/server` & run the following command
         ```
         python manage.py db upgrade
         ```
+     - At this stage, you should be able to connect to database by following
+        ```
+         psql conceptvectorDB postgres
+        ```

 6. Test the server